MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 1. [Download the Microsoft R Open for Microsoft R Server Cloudera Manager parcel.](http://go.microsoft.com/fwlink/?LinkId=699383&clcid=0x409) (Note that the parcel consists of two files, the parcel itself and its associated .sha file.
 They may be packaged as a single .tar.gz file for convenience in downloading, but that must be unpacked and the two files copied to the parcel-repo for Cloudera Manager to recognize them as a parcel.)

 2. Download and unpack the Microsoft R Server 2016 distribution, which will either be a DVD img file (if you obtained Microsoft R Server via Microsoft Volume Licensing) or a gzipped tar file (if you obtained Microsoft R Server via MSDN or Dev Essentials).
 The distribution file includes the required Cloudera Parcel files.

   If you have an img file, you must first mount the file.
 The following commands create a mount point and mount the file to that mount point:

 		mkdir /mnt/mrsimage
 		mount –o loop MRS80HADOOP.img /mnt/mrsimage

   If you have a gzipped tar file, you should unpack the file as follows (be sure you have downloaded the file to a writable directory, such as /tmp):

 		tar zxvf MRS80HADOOP.tar.gz

 3. Copy the parcel files to your local parcel-repo, typically /opt/cloudera/parcel-repo:

-		[From the mounted img file]
+  From the mounted img file:
 		cp /mnt/mrsimage/MRS-8.0.0-1-* /opt/cloudera/parcel-repo

-		[From the unpacked tar file]
+  From the unpacked tar file:
 		cp /tmp/MRS80HADOOP/MRS-8.0.0-1-* /opt/cloudera/parcel-repo

 4. You should have the following files in your parcel repo:

 	    MRO-3.2.2-1-el6.parcel
 	    MRO-3.2.2-1-el6.parcel.sha
 	    MRS-8.0.0-1-el6.parcel
 	    MRS-8.0.0-1-el6.parcel.sha

   Be sure all the files are owned by root and have 755 permissions (that is, read, write, execute permission for root, and read and execute permissions for group and others).

 5. In your browser, open Cloudera Manager.